kodeklubben/lessoneditor/README.md

 Thumbnailer is a utility service that captures screenshots of lessons every time a lesson is saved.
 It uses Puppeteer to accomplish this.

-## Nestbackend
+## Backend

-Nestbackend manages server services, database management, and communication with Github.
+Backend manages server services, database management, and communication with Github.

 ### Setup Dev Environment: